 The Society is really excited to announce that we’re organising our first pilot mentoring programme and we’re launching it on the 21st September during SeptembRSE.
-Come along to hear all about it at the link above.
-We are looking for mentors and mentees to join the programme and if you are interested in participating, after the launch, an application form will be available until 13th October with the programme kicking off early November.
+We are looking for mentors and mentees to join the programme.

-This 9 month pilot scheme will support up to 20 mentees this year with plans to expand next year based on your feedback.
-You must be a Society member to sign up as a mentee.
+- Requirements to join: You must be a Society member to sign up as a mentee.
 You can become a member at https://society-rse.org/join-us/.

 Mentoring is a developmental dialogue between two people and can be a powerful developmental relationship.
 It is a process of ongoing support and development, which can tackle issues and problems identified by the mentee.
 Anybody at any stage of their life or career can benefit from having a mentor, whether it is deep personalised learning with someone with substantially more experience or having a sounding board with a peer.